byroot/megatest/README.md

 ```

 Note that Megatest makes no effort at balancing the shards as it has no
-information about how long each is expected to take.
-However it does shard
+information about how long each individual test case is expected to take.
-test cases individually, so you should avoid the most common issue which is
+However it does shard test cases individually, so it avoids the most common issue which is
 very large test suites containing lots of slow test cases being sharded as one unit.

 If you are using CircleCI, Buildkite or HerokuCI, the workers count and worker id